arqueffe/crux_gym/README.md

 - Loading states and user feedback
 - Responsive design patterns
 - Clean architecture with separation of concerns

+### Color System
+- **Backend-Driven Colors**: All grade and hold colors are managed in the backend database
+- **Hex Color Support**: Colors are stored as hex codes for precise color matching
+- **Centralized Color Utilities**: Shared `ColorUtils` class for consistent color parsing
+- **Fallback Mechanism**: Graceful degradation to default colors if backend data is unavailable
+- **Visual Consistency**: Uniform color representation across all UI components

 ## Future Enhancements